rips/php-connector-bundle/README.md

     "rips/connector-bundle": "~2.16"

-The installation of the connector-bundle should automatically create an entry in the `bundles.php` file that looks like this:
+If used with Symfony, the installation of the connector bundle should automatically create an entry in the `bundles.php` file that looks like this:

     return [
         // ...